The absorption coefficient at the

 from the galactic center.

-The electron temperatures $T_{\rm e}$ of HII regions tend to increase
+$T_{\rm e}$ of HII regions increase

-with galactocentric radius $R_{\rm G}$, probably because metallicity
+probably because metallicity

 The explanation for this trend is the observed decrease in metallicity (relative abundance of elements heavier than helium) with galactocentric distance.
 Power radiated by emission lines of "metals" is the principal cause of HII region cooling.